Chris Smith (New Jersey politician): 1978

 In 1978, while working at his family's sporting goods store, 25-year-old Smith ran for Congress as a Republican.
-He lost to longtime Democratic incumbent U.S. Congressman Frank Thompson 61%–37%.
+He lost to long-time Democratic incumbent U.S. Congressman Frank Thompson 61%–37%.

 1980

 In 1980, Smith ran against Thompson again.
 Initially, Smith was thought to have a very slim chance of winning, but Thompson was indicted as part of the FBI's Abscam probe.
 With the race now considered competitive, Republicans considered replacing Smith, but two alternative candidates seen as more competitive, Hamilton mayor John K. Rafferty and 1978 Senate nominee Jeff Bell, declined.
 Helped by Ronald Reagan's strong performance in the district, Smith defeated Thompson 57%–41%.

 1982

-In 1982, Smith's district was redrawn to include more Democratic voters and his Democratic opponent was former New Jersey Senate President Joseph P. Merlino, who had directly controlled the redistricting process and run a competitive campaign for governor the year before.
+In 1982, Smith's district was redrawn to include more Democratic voters, and his Democratic opponent was former New Jersey Senate President Joseph P. Merlino, who had directly controlled the redistricting process and run a competitive campaign for governor the year before.
 It was widely assumed that Smith's 1980 victory over the scandal-plagued Thompson was a fluke, and that he would lose to the better-known Merlino.
 At the end of one of their debates, Smith approached Merlino to exchange pleasantries.
 Merlino was quoted as saying "Beat it, kid."

 During the campaign, Merlino ran a negative ad comparing Smith to Jimmy Stewart's character in Mr. Smith Goes to Washington.
 In response, Stewart released a statement endorsing Smith and denouncing the ad: "When I played Mr. Smith in that picture, I did not think he was a naive hick.
 I thought he believed in honesty and integrity in government, the right of the people and the love of his country."
 Merlino pulled the ad.

 Smith won the race with 52.7% of the vote.

 Subsequently, a federal court found the 1982 redistricting was impermissible gerrymandering, and Smith's district was redrawn to more closely resemble the one used in 1980.
 He has not faced another contest that close since.